Owning a retail business means learning how to be scrappy, making the most of what you have, and adapting your business to the changing times.

 If you’re spending numerous hours each week in Excel spreadsheets scheduling employees, When I Work is the answer to your prayers.
 The bells and whistles we love in this app?
-The ability for employees to not only view a published schedules but request shift changes right from their smartphone.
-Did we mention that it’s free for the first 30 days?
-Yeah, there’s that too.
-After those 30 days, plan on coughing up $29 to schedule up to 20 employees.
+The ability for employees to not only view published schedules but request shift changes and communicate with other employees right from their the app.
+Did we mention there’s a free version for up to 75 employees?
+If you need more features or have more than the allowed number of staff, expect to pay a monthly fee.

-If having to pay to schedule your staff feels like a dagger in the heart, how does $4 per month sound?
-Deputy — a scheduling app similar to When I Work — allows you to easily schedule your store’s staff.
-It also has additional features such as task management.
-If you’re looking to try it out before you commit, Deputy also offers a 30-day free trial.
+If your scheduling needs exceed the free version of the previous app, you can check out Deputy for as little as $2 a month.
+This scheduling app is similar to When I Work in that it allows you to schedule employee shifts easily, but it also has additional features such as task management and employee communication tools.
+If you’re looking to try it out before you commit, Deputy also offers a free trial.

 If you’re anything like us, you have at least three different calendars going at any given time.
 Crave consolidation and simplicity?
 Run out of excuses for forgetting your anniversary?
 Cal is your lifeline.
 What we love about Cal (besides its beautiful design) is its ability to sync with Any.do — the task app made by the same company.
 Because hey, isn’t it time you stop dreading looking at your calendar and start enjoying it?